progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--This means that, for example, instead of typing `git commit`, you just need to type `git ci`.
 As you go on using Git, you’ll probably use other commands frequently as well; in this case, don’t hesitate to create new aliases.-->

 Das heißt, dass Du z.B. einfach `git ci` anstelle von `git commit` schreiben kannst.
-Wenn Du Git oft verwendest, werden dir sicher weitere Befehle begegnen, die Du sehr oft nutzt.
+Wenn Du Git oft verwendest, werden Dir sicher weitere Befehle begegnen, die Du sehr oft nutzt.
 In diesem Fall zögere nicht, weitere Aliase zu definieren.

 <!--This technique can also be very useful in creating commands that you think should exist.
 For example, to correct the usability problem you encountered with unstaging a file, you can add your own unstage alias to Git:-->